Space architecture: Future

 The future of space architecture hinges on the expansion of human presence in space.
 Under the historical model of government-orchestrated exploration missions initiated by single political administrations, space structures are likely to be limited to small-scale habitats and orbital modules with design life cycles of only several years or decades.
 The designs, and thus architecture, will generally be fixed and without real time feedback from the spacefarers themselves.
 The technology to repair and upgrade existing habitats, a practice widespread on Earth, is not likely to be developed under short term exploration goals.
 If exploration takes on a multi-administration or international character, the prospects for space architecture development by the inhabitants themselves will be broader.
 Private space tourism is a way the development of space and a space transportation infrastructure can be accelerated.
 Virgin Galactic has indicated plans for an orbital craft, SpaceShipThree.
 The demand for space tourism is one without bound.
-It is not difficult to imagine lunar parks or cruises by Venus.
 Another impetus to become a spacefaring species is planetary defense.

 The classic space mission is the Earth-colliding asteroid interception mission.
 Using nuclear detonations to split or deflect the asteroid is risky at best.
 Such a tactic could actually make the problem worse by increasing the amount of asteroid fragments that do end up hitting the Earth.
 Robert Zubrin writes:

 If bombs are to be used as asteroid deflectors, they cannot just be launched willy-nilly.
 No, before any bombs are detonated, the asteroid will have to be thoroughly explored, its geology assessed, and subsurface bomb placements carefully determined and precisely located on the basis of such knowledge.
 A human crew, consisting of surveyors, geologists, miners, drillers, and demolition experts, will be needed on the scene to do the job right.